 “Paint paint paint!
 I love that you can take completely mismatched thrifted or hand-me-down pieces and make them look contemporary and cohesive with the power of a little paint.”

 “Thrift shops are my best friend when keeping my decorating budget low!
 I have also discovered local online garage sales, estate sales, and salvage shops as a great place to find incredible quality items at a great price.” – Ursula, Home Made by Carmona

-Beckie from Infarrantly Creative.
-Beckie has the BEST craft studios ever.
+Beckie from Infarrantly Creative has the BEST craft studios ever.
 I have craft studio envy every time she makes one over.
 You see Beckie is also a fellow Ohio Blogger and she had to move away from her other craft studio.
 Beckie, I think its time for another gathering so we all can play in your craft room!
-Beckie’s tips-
+Here are some bonus tips from Beckie-

 “Spend money on things that are most important and you will spend the most time in like couches, mattresses, etc. Save big money on picking up second hand dressers, end tables, nightstands, tables, etc. With a little paint, stain or imagination you can make it yours!”

 “One of the things that has saved me the most money is having an emergency DIY fund.
 I have money set aside to help me bail myself out of projects that I take on that are too big for me.
 Knowing that money is there for when I can’t figure it out myself actually saves me money because it gives me the freedom to fail.
 So far I haven’t touched that fund yet!”
 Beckie, Infarranty Creative